huhanGitHub/papt/README.md

 ### Source Paper

 We describe all the details in our source paper.
 You can refer to this paper to get more details.
-If this dataset benefits your research, we hope you cites our paper.
+If this dataset benefits your research, we hope you cite our paper.

 @misc{hu2023pairwise,
       title={Pairwise GUI Dataset Construction Between Android Phones and Tablets},
       author={Han Hu and Haolan Zhan and Yujin Huang and Di Liu},

-      year={2023},

       journal={Advances in Neural Information Processing Systems},
       volume={36},
       year={2024},